benjamin3322/keel.sh/docs/README.md

 ![Slack notifications](/img/docs/slack-notifications.png)

-First, get a Slack token, info about that can be found in the [docs](https://get.slack.help/hc/en-us/articles/215770388-Create-and-regenerate-API-tokens).
-Then, provide token via __SLACK_TOKEN__ environment variable.
+First slack must be configured, see [Configuring Slack](#configuring-slack)

 You should also provide __SLACK_CHANNELS__ environment variable with a comma separated list of channels where these notifications should be delivered to.

+Note that the bot must be invited into all channels provided to that environment variable.

 Keel will be sending messages when deployment updates succeed or fail.